 In the case of a retail store offering their own version of an extended warranty, the consumer is taking a leap of faith that this individual will never go out of business and will always honor their word.
 These types of programs are not governed by the department of insurance in each state and consumers have very little recourse.

 At first glance some of these policies may look rather impressive but with some perspective on who may be issuing this type of commitment and what they're actually covering that perspective may change.
 You may want to ask yourself, does this store have hundreds of locations or is it a single location retail store with one owner who could close for any reason?
 You would also want to study the exclusions and be wary if they're not covering things like labor or remote controls.

-In The Unlikely Event That Leggett & Platt Goes Out Of Business, Fortegra’s Policy Guarantees Coverage For 10 Years:
+In The Unlikely Event That The Manufacturer Goes Out Of Business, Fortegra's Policy Guarantees Coverage For 10 Years

-For arguments sake, let’s just say that Leggett & Platt goes out of business.
+For arguments sake, let's just say that the adjustable base manufacturer goes out of business.
 Fortegra still has to provide parts and labor for the remainder of your policy.
-All insurance-backed extended warranty contracts, no matter what kind of product they’re covering whether it be a dishwasher, refrigerator, or adjustable base will have a line that allows for exclusions to factory parts.
+All insurance-backed extended warranty contracts, no matter what kind of product they're covering whether it be a dishwasher, refrigerator, or adjustable base will have a line that allows for exclusions to factory parts.

 This language becomes relevant in the unlikely event that Leggett & Platt goes out of business.
 There are two reasons why all extended warranty contracts use this language:

-- Not all manufacturers have a dedicated warranty & parts department, like Leggett & Platt, where replacement parts are readily available for a discounted price.
+Not all manufacturers have a dedicated warranty & parts department where replacement parts are readily available for a discounted price.

-- If Leggett & Platt went out of business, Fortegra would attempt to source parts directly from the company who originally manufactured the part for Leggett & Platt.
+If the manufacturer went out of business, Fortegra would attempt to source parts directly from the company who originally manufactured the manufacturer.